 Zumiez Inc. Reports Holiday 2022 Sales Results

-/EIN News/ -- LYNNWOOD, Wash., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Zumiez Inc. (NASDAQ: ZUMZ) a leading specialty retailer of apparel, footwear, equipment and accessories for young men and women, today announced that the Company's total net sales decreased 22.2% for the nine-week period ended December 31, 2022, compared to the nine-week period ended January 1, 2022.
+LYNNWOOD, Wash., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Zumiez Inc. ZUMZ a leading specialty retailer of apparel, footwear, equipment and accessories for young men and women, today announced that the Company's total net sales decreased 22.2% for the nine-week period ended December 31, 2022, compared to the nine-week period ended January 1, 2022.
 During the same period comparable sales decreased 23.9%.

 From a regional perspective, quarter-to-date North America net sales decreased 26.7% Other international net sales, which consists of Europe and Australia, increased 1.9%.
 Excluding the impact of foreign currency translation, North America net sales decreased 26.4% and other international net sales increased 10.5% for the nine-week period compared to the prior year.